 As it turned out, she observed me.
 And it was ok….I got the photographs that were necessary, albeit images that I didn’t immediately visualize.
 Initially I thought that candid was the way to go, a partial nude, lit with shadowy sunlight, quiet and beautiful.
 But that would have failed to record her confidence and disregard for what other people on the street thought of her, and her rejection of social folkways and all the other assorted trivialities of daily life.

 She was beautiful in the light, and wanted to be photographed, noticed.
 I have found this many times in situations where most would assume there’d be a fair amount of danger photographing someone on in an urban setting.
 I find that people want very much to be seen sometimes, and these super fast, pop-up portrait sessions with enchanting strangers that I meet are the most satisfying work that I do.
-And no longer strangers, they can be people that I follow for years.
-And I am grateful to be able to do so.
-Trust is beautiful.
+And no longer strangers, they can become people whose lives I’m privileged to follow for years.

 I avoided Bethany for nearly six months, from Christmas 2021 to late May 2022.
 I had a lot of legitimate personal reasons to do so.
 My life was becoming unmanageable because of the need to monitor a deteriorating health situation within my family, as well as a newfound obligation to help care for someone who I had been photographing and who became temporarily completely incapacitated.
 Balancing all of this while remaining active photographically was a challenging situation and one that I met with great energy most days, at least enough to drag myself through the long and bleak New York City post Covid winter, struggling through, remaining reasonably productive artistically.
 There was no energy left for Bethany.
 Being around her can be very difficult and challenging, and I just didn’t have it to spare.
 Occasionally I would stop nearby, and observe her from a distance, to be sure she was still alive.
 But I did not allow her to see me.